$5 per vehicle parking area fee.

 Visit our Interpretive Center

-Browse through exhibits on the history and ecosystem of Sugarloaf.
-Pick up an interpretive book or a cold beverage.
+Browse through exhibits on the history and ecosystems of Sugarloaf.
+Pick up an interpretive book, t-shirt or a cold beverage.
 Talk with our staff and volunteers about Sugarloaf and the North Shore.

 Or participate in one of our fun and educational programs.
-Throughout the year we offer programs about everything from geology to wildlife.
-We offer special programs for landowners about North Shore forest restoration, including invasive species prevention and removal, as well as our popular tree planting initiative.
+Throughout the year we present learning opportunities on everything from arachnids to zebra mussels.
+We additionally offer special programs for landowners about North Shore forest restoration, including invasive species prevention and removal, as well as our popular tree planting initiative.

 Hike the Trails

 At Sugarloaf Cove, you’ll find an easy one-mile interpretive hiking trail.
 Check out the Sugarloaf trail guide here or just start walking and enjoy our excellent interpretive signs along the way!

 The trail winds through the forest and over 1.1 billion year old rocks.
-Enjoy the trees, birds and wildflowers, and then take in breathtaking views of Lake Superior and scenic Sugarloaf Point.
+Enjoy the trees, birds and wildflowers, and then take in breathtaking views of Lake Superior and scenic Sugarloaf Point Scientific and Natural Area.
 Spend some time at the beach, examining the polished rocks left behind by glacial ice and savoring the sound of waves rolling across the cobblestones.
 Then discover the hidden secrets of Sugarloaf Creek and remnants of the logging era as you follow the trail back to our visitor center.